 - If you follow these points, you will surely have a beautiful, presentable, separated Sabudanakhichdi.

 - You can add veggies to it like carrots, beans.
 Also, if not for fast, then you can add chat masala also.

-- Rinse sabudana in freshwater several times till you get clear water.
+- Rinse Sago pearls in freshwater several times till you get clear water.

-- Soak sabudana overnight.
-For soaking, fill a shallow plate with water and keep the strainer with rinsed sabudana in it.
+- Soak it overnight.
+For soaking, fill a shallow plate with water and keep the strainer with rinsed Sabudana in it.

-- In a wide-bottomed pan ( kadhai ), put oil and cook potatoes in it until light brown in colour.
+- In a wide-bottomed pan (kadhai), put oil and cook potatoes in it until light brown in color.

-- Add green chilli, cumin seeds and curry leaves.
+- Add green chili, cumin seeds, and curry leaves.
 Saute for a minute or so.

 - Keep tossing for 2-3 minutes till it turns translucent.

 - Switch off the gas.
 Add lemon juice.

 - Serve with devotion, buttermilk optional.